 Cheryl Rice works with high potential leaders at every level.
-She has been working with clients to improve individual, team and executive performance since 1990.
-Cheryl delivers powerful seminars inspiring women to use their voice and vision for maximum impact.
-Cheryl’s speaking, seminar, and coaching clients include: Professional Women’s Roundtable, Pfizer, Children’s Hospital of Philadelphia, AstraZeneca Pharmaceuticals, Penn Medicine, Campbells Soup, and the Wharton School.
+She has been working with clients to improve individual, team and executive performance for over 20 years.
+Cheryl’s speaking, and coaching clients include: Pfizer, Children’s Hospital of Philadelphia, Penn Medicine, AstraZeneca Pharmaceuticals, Drexel University, Campbell’s Soup, and the Wharton School.

 services and technology industries.
 Past corporate positions include Director of Organization Development for AstraZeneca Pharmaceuticals, AVP of Leadership Development at ACE International, and leadership consulting roles at CIGNA, NovaCare, and SMS (now Siemens).

 Cheryl is especially gifted in helping women cultivate their leadership presence, develop confidence, and establish a healthy and mindful approach to work and life.
 She is also the author of the inspiring memoir, Where Have I Been All My Life?
-A Journey Toward Love and Wholeness.
-Additionally, her essays on life, love and loss have appeared in local and national publications including the Philadelphia Inquirer, the Chicago Tribune, Cure Today, and Maria Shriver’s Blog, Architects of Change.
+Additionally, her essays and commentaries have appeared in local and national publications including the Philadelphia Inquirer, the Chicago Tribune, Cure Today, and Maria Shriver’s Blog, Architects of Change.

 With a Bachelor of Arts degree in Psychology from Monmouth University, a Master of Science degree in Counseling from the University of Pennsylvania, and a Master of Science degree in Organization Development from Pepperdine University, Cheryl brings significant academic training to compliment her practical work experience.
 While at Pepperdine, she completed groundbreaking research on the relationship between emotional intelligence and team performance.
 She has since published her results and spoken to national and local audiences about this work.
-Additionally, Cheryl has earned her Professional Coach Credential and is an Applied Positive Psychology Practitioner.
-She has also taught classes in organization change at local universities.
+Additionally, Cheryl is an ICF certified coach, has a certificate in Applied Positive Psychology and taught classes in organization change at local universities.